paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-003-withholding-of-tax-on-nonresident-aliens-and-foreign-corporations.md

 ### Statutory Notes

 #### References in Text
-Section 101(a)(15) of the Immigration and Nationality Act, as amended, referred to in subsec. (b), is classified to [section 1101(a)(15) of Title 8](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title8-section1101/a/15&num=0&edition=prelim), Aliens and Nationality.
+Section 101(a)(15) of the Immigration and Nationality Act, referred to in subsec. (b), is classified to [section 1101(a)(15) of Title 8](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title8-section1101/a/15&num=0&edition=prelim), Aliens and Nationality.

 The Mutual Educational and Cultural Exchange Act of 1961, referred to in subsec. (b)(2)(C), is Pub.
 L. 87–256, Sept.
 21, 1961, 75 Stat.
-527, as amended, which is classified principally to chapter 33 (§ 2451 et seq.) of Title 22, Foreign Relations and Intercourse.
+527, which is classified principally to chapter 33 (§ 2451 et seq.) of Title 22, Foreign Relations and Intercourse.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2451 of Title 22](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section2451&num=0&edition=prelim) and Tables.

 The Tax Reform Act of 1984, referred to in subsec. (c)(3), is division A [§§ 5 to 1082] of Pub.
 L. 98–369, July 18, 1984, 98 Stat.
 494, which was approved July 18, 1984.
 For complete classification of this Act to the Code, see Short Title of 1984 Amendments note set out under [section 1 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-1) and Tables.